Creating Change? Tend Your 'Seedlings' With Care

 Write down the people who are NOT permitted the privilege of accompanying you firsthand – for now.

-These are the ones whose permission and opinion you will not seek, whose ear you won’t invite when you need listening and brainstorming, and with whom you won’t attempt to celebrate your latest milestone or hurdle.
+These are those whose permission and opinion you will not seek, whose ear you won’t invite when you need listening, and with whom you won’t attempt to celebrate your latest milestone or brainstorm a hurdle.

 I encourage you to not waste your precious energy trying to convert those folks into your cheerleading team or raging against them (outwardly or inwardly) for the support they are unable and/or unwilling to give you.